 The Seattle Mariners and the Oakland A’s will play two games against each other on March 28 and 29.
 Until then, our group has been enjoying exhibition games.
 The first was between the Seibu Lions and the Yakult Swallows at historic Meiji Jingu Stadium.
-You can read about that experience on my personal blog, Shrinecastle.

 The MLB exhibition games began with a day/night doubleheader on Sunday, March 25.
 More than 42,000 people attended the matchup between the Hanshin Tigers and the Seattle Mariners, partly because the Osaka-based Tigers have rowdy and loyal fans who travel well, but also because Japanese fans were eager to see Ichiro Suzuki.

 With every Ichiro at-bat flashbulbs lit up the Tokyo Dome as if it were the 4th of July.
 The superstar, who spent nine years with the Orix Blue Wave before becoming the first Japanese-born everyday position player in MLB, went one for four against Hanshin, who won the game 5-1.